19hours/sg-statutes/Acts/Presidential Elections Act.md

 (c) the disputed claims so far as any of the election agents of the candidate are aware;

-(d) all unpaid claims, if any, of which any of the election agents of the candidate are aware in respect of which application has been made or is about to be made to an Election Judge;
+(d) all unpaid claims, if any, of which any of the election agents of the candidate are aware in respect of which application has been made or is about to be made to an Election Judge; and

 (e) every donation accepted by every election agent or by the candidate for the purpose of expenses incurred or to be incurred on account of or in respect of the management of the election, naming every person from whom the donation may have been received.

-[19/2005 wef 06/06/2005]
+[12/93; 18/99; 19/2005]

 (2) The return respecting election expenses shall be signed by the principal election agent and shall be accompanied by a statement made by the candidate and his principal election agent in the prescribed forms.

-[18/99]
+[18/99; 19/2005]

 (3) Any candidate or principal election agent who fails to comply with the requirements of subsection (1) or (2) shall be guilty of an illegal practice and the provisions of this section shall be in addition to and not in derogation of section 42.